paulklemm/rvisidata/README.md

 ## Example

-The package gives you the `vd` function in `R`, which takes in any data frame and opens it with visidata.

 ```r
 vd(iris)
 ```

 ## How it Works

 Internally, `rvisidata` writes the data frame as a csv file to a temporary folder and then loads it with `visidata`.
 Be therefore careful with very large data frames, because the writing process can take a while.
+It will delete the temporary file after the `visidata` session is closed.